poketo/poketo/README.md

 Node library for scraping manga aggregator and scanlator sites.

+People should be able to read content on the web in the way that works for them.
+Manga sites are often a special brand of bad.
+Each page is a new page load, ads everywhere, yuck!

+This library wraps scraping logic for 15+ sites, providing open access to their content, and an easy way to build readers, downloaders, and more.

+For a working example, check out the [Poketo manga reader](https://poketo.app)!

-:construction: This project is `v0.x.x` and the API is subject to change as more sites are added.
+> :construction: This project is `v0.x.x` and the API is subject to change as more sites are added.

 ## Install